JenFau/ai-summary/src/index.md

 layout: base.njk
 ---

-# AI Summary Hub
+# AI Information Hub

-This site provides human-readable summaries of changes across key AI tools and services.
+This site aims to provide an overview of changes across key AI tools and services, as well as summaries of useful papers.

-## Sources
+## Vendor blog updates

+The following pages collect blog updates from tooling vendors

 - [OpenAI](./summaries/openai)
 - [Google Workspace](./summaries/googleworkspace)